ebagdasa/mithridates/README.md

-# Mithridates: Measure and Boost Robustness to Backdoor Poisoning
+# Mithridates: Training-Agnostic Booster to Backdoor Robustness

 This repo is designed to help engineers to find vulnerabilities to backdoors of machine learning pipelines without any training modification.
 We try to